Practical Ways to Handle Money with Adult Children

 Create a budget together

 Let’s face it, your first attempt at a budget was overwhelming.
-Working with your adult child to create a budget will give them the tools they need for better money management.
+Sitting down with your adult child to make a budget can open their eyes to how money really works.
+It helps them see where their money goes and where they can cut back.

 To learn more: 3 Easy Tips to Budget on a Low Income